 3 SCH.
 This course is an introduction to the concepts, methods, and applications of public health program planning and evaluation.
-The course will explore the role of planning and evaluation in improving program implementation and management.
+The course will explore the role of planning and evaluation in improving program implementation and management and public policy.
 Design and application of evaluations will include both quantitative and qualitative research methods.